 Data Collection & Analytics

-Digital twin development requires capturing, storing, and analyzing large volumes of data from various sources to create nearly synchronous simulations and predict the objects’ behavior in changing conditions.
+Digital twin development requires capturing, storing, and analyzing large volumes of data from various sources.
+This allows the creation of nearly synchronous simulations and predicts the objects’ behavior in changing conditions.
 Deriving information from raw data requires developing data analytics algorithms that would generate insights from the incoming metrics.

-On top of that, insights should be comprehensible making them easy to read and decipher by decision-makers.
-At Visartech we leverage 2D and 3D visualizations and immersive technologies to create visual representations of data that entrepreneurs could rely on in making informed decisions.
+On top of that, insights should be clear making them easy to read and decipher by executives.
+Visartech uses 2D and 3D visualizations and immersive technologies to produce visual data representations that entrepreneurs can use for informed decisions.
 The tech stack we use consists of the following:

 - 3D engines – Unity, PlayCanvas, Babylon.js, and three.js.